-New: UH Hilo is beginning to label course sections as Textbook Cost: $0 (TXT0) in STAR and on the class availability list.
+Course sections can be labeled as Textbook Cost: $0 (TXT0) in STAR and on the class availability list.
 Read about what TXT0 means and how to designate your course section as TXT0 using a simple two-step process.

 On this page:

 According to OER Commons : "Open Educational Resources (OER) are teaching and learning materials that you may freely use and reuse at no cost."
 Examples of OERs available on the OER Commons site include full university courses, interactive mini-lessons and simulations, adaptations of existing open work, and electronic textbooks.

 Creative Commons is a "nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools."
 Most OER will have Creative Commons licensing, which allows for different levels of distribution and changing.

 Educause's 7 Things You Should Know About OER (.pdf) is a brief overview covering usage rights, MIT's OpenCourseWare project (which began in 2002!), downsides, the future, and implications.

 - Peer-Reviewed open textbooks are available.
 Hundreds of universities , including 19 of UH Hilo's peer and benchmark institutions, are using the high-quality open textbooks from OpenStax to lower student costs.
 More information on peer-reviewed OER available below.